The Salar de Uyuni is a bit like being bludgeoned by wonder.

 2. How to Dress for Salar de Uyuni

 Travel through Bolivia's southwest corner means splitting your time between extreme warmth, under the startlingly hot midday sun, and extreme cold, when the chilly high altitude nights creep in.

 Read our layering tips for packing.

-For another beautiful and extraordinary adventure see: A Rainbow Fell to Earth, Hiking Rainbow Mountains
+- For another beautiful and extraordinary adventure see: A Rainbow Fell to Earth, Hiking Rainbow Mountains another article by Elliott

 Uyuni tours can feel very start and stop, with the driver rendezvousing with other tourist jeeps at designated points for all-too-rapid photo opportunities.